 Accessible Toilet at Wakebridge

 The accessible toilets have grab rails and room for a wheelchair but do not have alarms.
 The toilets are high level bowls with backrests and the sinks have lever taps.
 The lighting and flooring in the toilets are of varying types.
 Doors are 1000mm (3'3") to 1080mm (3'6") wide.

 Play Areas

 Indoor play area

 Access is through large doors and a short, lit corridor.
 The area includes a soft play area for toddlers.
 There are tables and chairs.
 Due to the nature of this area it is often noisy and busy.

+Crich Tramway Village Accessibility Guide

 Outdoor play area

 Access to the outdoor play area is either up the steps from the street or via the roadway by the Bandstand.

 Retail and Catering Staff can provide assistance in all our retail and catering outlets.
 Red Lion Pub - there is a downstairs bar (Majors Bar) accessed from the street with a double door opening of 1370mm (4'6").
 Traditional freestanding tables, chairs and stools are arranged on a stone floor.
-The Poulson Room, upstairs, is carpeted and accessed by stairs through the bar or a ramp from the tearooms.
+The Poulson Room, upstairs, is carpeted and accessed by stairs from the Major's Bar or at the side of the Red Lion.
 Further seating and tables are available outside.

-Entrance to Red Lion pub Interior, Red Lion bar
+Entrance to Red Lion pub